How Long Do Copper Pipes Last

 As a general rule, copper pipes will last 70 to 80 years before they need replacing.
 However, some copper pipes have been known to last much longer and can be in working condition after 100 to 150 years.
 When copper pipes are nearing the end of their life, they will develop pinhole leaks.

-I’m also interested in whether I should replace them with PVX/PEX pipes rather than copper pipes as I heard it’s cheaper and easier to install.
+I’m also interested in whether I should replace them with PVX/PEX pipes rather than copper pipes, as I heard they’re cheaper and easier to install.
 I was curious about other warning signs that my copper plumbing needs to be replaced.

 So, in this article, I will cover everything you need to know about how long copper pipes last, how to know when they need to be replaced, and whether copper is still a good option for home plumbing.